pslucas0212/AWS-Pricing-Billing-and-Governance/README.md

   - Price List API
     - Don't forget the Price List API is one way to determine the cost of services.

+### Understanding Billing Services
+There are several tools available to help you track your ongoing spend.

+**Budgets**.
+Budgets allows you to set custom budgets that alert you when your costs or usage exceed your budgeted amount.
+- Improve planning and cost control
+- Cost, usage, and reservation budgets
+- Budget alerts

+Budget Types
+- Cost Budgets.
+Plan how much you want to spend on a service
+- Usage Budgets.
+Plan how much you want to use a service
+- Reservation Budgets.
+Set Reserved Instances or Savings Plan utilization or coverage targets

+You can monitor Free Tier usage to ensure you don't accidentally exceed Free Tier limits and incur unwanted costs.
+You can set up an alert notification for when your account is approaching a particular dollar amount.

+**Cost and Usage Report** The Cost and Usage Report contains the most comprehensive set of cost and usage data.
+- Aggregate usage data on a daily, hourly, or monthly leve
+- The Cost and Usage Report gives you the ability to do a deep dive into your AWS cost and usage data.
+Once set up, you can download the report using the Amazon S3 console.

+**Cost Explorer** Cost Explorer allows you to visualize and forecast your costs and usage over time.
+- Visualize costs over time
+- View past 12 months
+- Forecast for up to 3 months
+- If you are considering your options for Savings Plans, AWS Cost Explorer can analyze your EC2 usage over the past 7, 30, or 60 days.

+**Cost Allocation Tags** Tags are useful for tracking spend.
+- Tags allow you to label resources using a key and value pair.
+- Tags allow you to track costs via the cost allocation report.

+- **Studying for the Exam**
+  - Budgets
+    - Going into the exam, don't forget you can be alerted when your usage exceeds a defined threshold using Budgets.
+  - Cost and Usage Report
+    - Remember that the Cost and Usage Report provides the most detailed set of AWS cost and usage data available.
+  - Cost Explorer
+    - Don't forget Cost Explorer helps you visualize and forecast spending.
+  - Cost Allocation Tags
+    - Don't forget that tags can help you track spend.